hexbatch/apple-core/layer-docs/a-inner-layers/services/user-services.md

 * will get user details (with attribute values)
 * will edit user details (edit attributes)
-* will store and give a basic user token (to get standard attributes)
+* will store and give a basic user element (to get standard attributes)
 * stores and gives back user layer-only data
 * creates, stores and gets the user_wallet, landing, and home set